Anticentromere antibody; ACA

 If a person is negative for ACA, it is likely that their symptoms are due to another condition.
 However, it is possible, though rare, that they have limited systemic sclerosis and do not produce anticentromere antibodies.

-ACA can be positive in some other autoimmune disorders, such as systemic lupus erythematosus (lupus), rheumatoid arthritis, or primary biliary cirrhosis.
+A centromere antibody test can be positive in some other autoimmune disorders, such as systemic lupus erythematosus (lupus), rheumatoid arthritis, or primary biliary cirrhosis.

 The amount of ACA present does not, in general, correlate to the severity of a person's symptoms.